 If you want a space in-between the variables, make sure to include a space between two single quotes, like this:

 [column_name] || ' ' ||[column_name]

 Find the Number of Days Between Two Dates

 You can simply subtract the end date column from the start date column to get the number of days between two dates:

 You can use simple aggregations in calculated columns to find the sum, count, average, minimum or maximum of a column.
-You can also use the Sum, Count, Avg, Min, Max transform to run the same calculations.
-Please note that aggregations are only supported on the Faster Transform Architecture.
+Please note that you can also use the Sum, Count, Avg, Min, Max transform to run the same calculations.

 To run the expression simply wrap the column name in the aggregation: